eccanto/base-locust-load-test/README.md

   - [dodgy](https://github.com/landscapeio/dodgy): It is a series of simple regular expressions designed to detect things such as accidental SCM diff checkins, or passwords or secret keys hard coded into files.
   - [mccabe](https://github.com/PyCQA/mccabe): Complexity checker.
   - [mypy](https://github.com/python/mypy): Mypy is an optional static type checker for Python.
-  - [pep257](https://github.com/PyCQA/pydocstyle): pep257 is a static analysis tool for checking compliance with Python PEP 257.
+  - [pydocstyle](https://github.com/PyCQA/pydocstyle): pydocstyle is a static analysis tool for checking compliance with Python [PEP 257](https://peps.python.org/pep-0257/).
-  - [pep8](https://pep8.readthedocs.io/en/release-1.7.x/): pep8 is a tool to check your Python code against some of the style conventions in PEP 8.
+  - [pycodestyle](https://pycodestyle.pycqa.org/en/latest/): pycodestyle is a tool to check your Python code against some of the style conventions in [PEP 8](https://peps.python.org/pep-0008/).
   - [pyflakes](https://github.com/PyCQA/pyflakes): Pyflakes analyzes programs and detects various errors.
   - [pyroma](https://github.com/regebro/pyroma): Pyroma is a product aimed at giving a rating of how well a Python project complies with the best practices of the Python packaging ecosystem, primarily PyPI, pip, Distribute etc, as well as a list of issues that could be improved.